msmollin/webster/README.md

 # webster
-A macOS command line app to turn HTML into PDFs
+A macOS command line app to turn HTML into PDFs.
+This thing is currently a work in progress.